|Nutrition Facts (per serving)|

 You'll need glass mason jars which can be found hardware and craft stores.
 Be sure to sterilize them first in a pot of boiling water before you get started.
 These spicy pickled peppers start with boiling a mixture of water, vinegar, and sugar until the sugar is completely dissolved.
 The hot liquid gets poured over thinly sliced jalapeños, then cooled and stored in the fridge.
 It's that easy!

 You can use your pickled jalapeños right away if you're in a rush, but a few days in the fridge cures them a bit and is worth the patience if you can muster it.
 The pickled jalapeños will last up to two months refrigerated, or you can use a hot water bath to can them for long term shelf-stable storage.

 We love keeping the fridge stocked with these, but homemade pickled jalapeños are also an easy homemade gift to give friends, family, teachers, and co-workers.
 Tie jars with decorative ribbon or cover tops with fabric for extra flair.

-- 1/2 pound jalapeños (6 to 8 medium to large peppers)
+1/2 pound jalapeño peppers (6 to 8 medium to large peppers)

-- 1 small yellow onion (peeled and thinly sliced into rings)
+1 small yellow onion, sliced into thin rings

 1 clove garlic, halved